-The history department at Franklin College provides students with an in-depth knowledge of the historical developments that shaped the world in which we live.
+The department of history at Franklin College provides students with an in-depth knowledge of the historical developments that shaped the world in which we live.

 Students in the history program:

 History majors find a wide variety of paths available to them after graduation.
 Some students begin careers in fields such as education or business, while others pursue graduate programs in history, law, theology, education administration, library science, and political science among others.

 Throughout the past two years that I have been at Franklin College I have really enjoyed being a history major.
 Not only are the professors highly experienced in their field, but they can also relate to students on a personal level.
 The history program is like a second home for me and if given the chance to start over I would definitely make the same decision again! - Karoline Park '15

 The Franklin College history department has let me explore areas that I am truly passionate about.
 The faculty members in the history department care personally about my education and my life-long dreams.
 I am thankful to be a part of such a great program. - Regan Steimel '18

 Although I became a history and American studies major in order to learn about history and related disciplines, after four years of study, I’ve acquired more than just a knack for date memorization.
 Instead, my history and American studies degrees have taught me how to examine data, analyze problems, and understand cause and effect relationships: in other words, everything I need to know in order to think critically and communicate effectively in the world beyond college.
 I might someday forget when Columbus sailed the ocean blue, but I will never forget the critical thinking and writing skills I’ve gained from my Franklin College education. - Mary Foreman '16

 The history department allows students to take courses on a wide variety of subjects.
 I have learned about cultures all over the world while studying history at Franklin College.
 Franklin’s location just south of Indianapolis makes it the perfect school to obtain history internships. - Kyle Sauley '18